Royal Mail boosts profit with letters turnaround

 Royal Mail, which has shed around 50,000 staff in the last decade, said profit at its European parcels business GLS and Post Office branch network were up 8 percent and 3 percent, respectively.

 "We expect that continued growth in online retailing will benefit our domestic and international parcels businesses.
 The decline in our core letters business is expected to continue.
-We will press on with our modernization program, cutting costs in the network," Chief Executive Moya Greene said in a statement.
+We will press on with our modernisation programme, cutting costs in the network," Chief Executive Moya Greene said in a statement.

-Under the privatization plans employees will get a stake of at least 10 percent, while the Post Office network will remain in the public sector and may be mutualized.
+Under the privatisation plans employees will get a stake of at least 10 percent, while the Post Office network will remain in the public sector and may be mutualized.